Trump takes credit for 1 million jobs. Not true

 So where in the world does Trump get his 1 million figure?

-Notice that he implies he should get kudos for any job added since Election Day.
-The U.S. has added just over 1 million private sector jobs since October, but it is a huge stretch to take credit for jobs added while President Obama was still in office and his policies were in place.
+Gary Cohn, Trump's top economic adviser, says the statistic comes from the ADP employment report.
+In other words, the the White House is ignoring its own government report.

-Hiring under Trump is actually a tad slower than what the U.S. experienced under Obama early last year -- long before it was clear Trump would win the election.
+"I'm standing by that if you add up the ADP numbers, you would get to the number the president put in his speech today," Cohn told CNN's Wolf Blitzer.

-The other way Trump could possibly come up with 1 million jobs added is by looking at the ADP employment report.
-That report came out Thursday -- the day of Trump's speech -- and it only measures private sector jobs.
+The latest ADP report came out Thursday -- the day of Trump's speech -- and it only measures private sector jobs.
+It shows 1.2 million private sector jobs added since the start of the year.
+But there are two big catches.

 Related: There is no coal jobs boom